jeff-hykin/JDSL/readme.md

 # JDSL (Pronounced JayDeeezel)

-This the a powerful (REALLY powerful) system created by Tom.
+This the first of its kind, JSON-Infused Programming Paradigm (JIPP) powerful, REALLY powerful, system created by Tom.

 # LICENSING